lautarodragan/jolteon/README.md

 This will also help in cases where a media tag or cue sheet entry may have invalid data (such as non-utf encoding), which Jolteon will usually default to an empty string.

+### Album Covers

+Kitty supports full-resolution, full-color images.
+It shouldn't be particularly hard to add this feature.

+I'll have to figure out the best UI and UX for this, and probably make it optional/configurable.

 ## Supported Audio Formats

 The following formats should work: `aac`, `flac`, `mp3`, `mp4`, `m4a`, `ogg`, `wav`.